yp25/NavigationDrawerPlusSlidingTab/README.md

 #  Android Navigation Drawer with Sliding Tab
-Template for creating Android navigation drawer with sliding tab Feel free to use.
+Android Studio sample code for creating Android navigation drawer with sliding tab Feel free to use.
 Thanks